Cyber security challenges for SMEs are increasing. With attacks on smaller companies on the rise, what advice can we offer?

 For most SMEs, dedicated cyber security resources simply aren’t an option.
 Skilled resources are hard to find, hard to keep hold of and expensive.
 Finding security solutions that are designed so that IT generalists can use them can be tough.

 - Which areas of a small business are particularly vulnerable to attackers?

 SMEs tend not to have full time security staff.
 This can mean valuable assets like customer information, including payment details might be vulnerable.
 This information can be sold or traded with scammers or potentially used to plan more complex attacks.
-Complex attacks are typically designed to go for a larger single pay off.
-In particular, the accounts team or anyone who has authority to request a payment to a third party are prime targets.
+Complex attacks are typically designed to go for a larger single payoff.
+In particular, the accounts team or anyone who has the authority to request a payment to a third party is the prime target.

-Another aspect of an SME’s business which makes them potentially vulnerable, is their reliance on third party applications and web services.
+Another aspect of an SME’s business that makes them potentially vulnerable, is their reliance on third-party applications and web services.

 Why SMEs are in hackers' crosshairs

-- What types of attack are most successful?
+- What types of attacks are most successful?
 What type of data are hackers after?

 - How can small businesses find a solution that balances enterprise-grade security but is also easy to install and easy to use interface.
 Do you need a full IT team to run and manage cyber security properly?